pigmonkey/nmtrust/README.md

 When `ttoggle` is executed, it calls `nmtrust` to determine the state of the network connections.
 If `nmtrust` reports that all the current connections are trusted, `ttoggle` will start all the units listed in the trusted unit file.
-If `nmtrust` returns any other response, `ttoggle` will stop all the units listed in the trusted unit file.
+If `nmtrust` reports that there is a connection to an untrusted network or that the system is offline, `ttoggle` will stop all the units listed in the trusted unit file.

 ### Usage